BrandtBoys/Bachelor/notes/meeting_14.md

 ## Wording of subquestions
  - Is it okay that we split into subquestions, or should we call it areas of interest?

+## Referencing everything not an academic paper in footnotes
+ - We have seen others do this.
+We would e.g. do it in the reference to crossencoders from sentence transformers